Image of Woman Holding Her Chest

 Can anxiety cause shortness of breath?

 Yes.
-Anxiety can alter breathing patterns by activating the stress response.
+Anxiety can alter breathing patterns by activating the body’s stress response.
 This often leads to shallow or rapid breathing that feels like breathlessness or chest tightness.
-Although uncomfortable, anxiety-related shortness of breath typically occurs without oxygen loss and improves as the nervous system calms.
+Although uncomfortable, anxiety-related shortness of breath usually occurs without oxygen loss and often improves as the nervous system calms.

 Can anxiety cause palpitations or heart fluttering?